Morehead State University: Academics

 Morehead State University is accredited by the Commission on Colleges of the Southern Association of Colleges and Schools.
 It offers over 212 degree programs at the two-year, four-year, and graduate levels through four colleges: Caudill College of Arts, Humanities, & Social Sciences; Elmer R. Smith College of Business and Technology; Ernst & Sara Lane Volgenau College of Education; and College of Science.
 It was the first institution in Kentucky to offer a complete degree program online, the Master of Business Administration (MBA).
 MSU is one of five institutions in the U.S. with a bachelor's degree in space science.
-Over 70,000 persons have received degrees from MSU.
+Over 74,000 persons have received degrees from MSU.

 Rankings

-The 2023 U.S. News & World Report Best Colleges Rankings listed Morehead State at 15th place among public "regional universities" in the South and 41st overall among all regional universities in the South.
+The 2026 U.S. News & World Report Best Colleges Rankings listed Morehead State at 12th place among public "regional universities" in the South and 27th overall among all regional universities in the South.

 Craft Academy for Excellence in Science and Mathematics

 The Craft Academy for Excellence in Science and Mathematics was established in 2014.
-It is a two-year residential early college high school serving approximately 146 high school juniors and seniors at Morehead State University.
-Students live in Grote-Thompson Hall on campus and take MSU classes during their time at the academy, graduating with a Craft Academy high school diploma as well as at least 60 hours of MSU college credit, with tuition, room and board, and meal plan all free of charge.
+It is a two-year residential early college high school serving approximately 220 high school juniors and seniors at Morehead State University.
+Students live in Craft Tower residence hall on campus and take MSU classes during their time at the academy, graduating with a Craft Academy high school diploma as well as at least 60 hours of MSU college credit, with tuition, room and board, and meal plan all free of charge.
 The academy is funded in large part by Joe Craft and Ambassador Kelly Craft, who donated over $10 million to the academy, the largest donation in MSU history.

-In 2019, the academy graduated its third class, with an average ACT score of 31.

 Campus

 Morehead State University is located in the foothills of the Daniel Boone National Forest in Rowan County.
 The more than 700-acre main campus within the city limits of Morehead includes more than 50 major structures with a total replacement value of more than $650 million.
 Beyond the city, the university's real estate holdings include the 320-acre Derrickson Agricultural Complex, Eagle Trace, a par-72, 6,902-yard public golf course, and 166 acres of the Browning Orchard.
 The instructional plant includes 135 classrooms and 150 laboratories.
-Housing facilities include space for approximately 2,900 students in a variety of living styles, including traditional residence halls, suites, and apartments.
+Housing facilities include space for approximately 2,900 students.
 The second component of the Space Science Center opened in 2009—a $16.6 million instruction and research support facility.